-Congratulations to Jamie Beavers, Class Intercom’s 2022 Content GenerationⓇ Award educator winner!
+Congratulations to Jamie Beavers, winner of the 2022 Content GenerationⓇ Award for educators!
 Jamie is a journalism teacher at Midway High School in Waco, Texas.
 Her winning project celebrated Career Technology Education (CTE) month by empowering students to craft engaging social media posts featuring the school’s CTE staff.

 The students interviewed and photographed the staff and used Class Intercom to draft social media posts, allowing Jamie to provide feedback, approve content, and schedule posts for publishing on Midway’s Facebook and Instagram accounts.
 Overall, the project inspired school-wide collaboration between students and teachers, as well as the newspaper class and other departments.